ryanfok97/sudoku/README.md

    solution is wrong)
 *  Fix functionality of re-clicking on a cell and re-placing notes
 *  Add a pop-up that confirms an action (for reset and new game)
+*  Auto-switch selected number (when no more of that number can be placed)